nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `LeadsForce` and the **Actor** is the `user`, unless specified otherwise)

-**6.3.1 Use case: Add a client**
+**Use case: UC01 Add a client to the client list**

 **MSS**

-1. User requests to add a client
+1. User adds a client into the contact book
 2. LeadsForce adds the client to the contact book
    Use case ends.

 **Extensions**

 * 1a.
-The user forgets to input the required info (name and email)
+Missing paramters - name and email

     * 1a1.
-LeadsForce shows an error message.
+LeadsForce shows an invalid command error message.

+          Use case ends.

+**Use case: UC02 View a client's information**

+**MSS**

+1. User requests to view the client's information
+2. LeadsForce shows the detailed view of the client's information

+**Extensions**

+* 2a.
+User inputs an invalid client Id
+    * 2a1.
+LeadsForce shows an invalid command error to user.
+      Use case ends.

+**Use case: UC03 Edit client information **

+**MSS**

+1. User request to edit multiple attributes of a client
+2. LeadsForce updates the client's information.
+3. User __UC05 Views a client's information__ to see that the information of the client have been changed.

+**Extensions**

+* 1a.
+User inputs invalid attributes
+    * 1a1.
+LeadsForce shows an error to user, and informs the user of the valid attribute format.
-      Use case resumes at step 2.
+      Use case ends.

-**6.3.2 Use case: Delete a client**
+**Use case: UC04 Delete a client**

-**MSS2**
+**MSS**

 1. User requests to list clients
 2. LeadsForce shows a list of clients
-3. User requests to delete a specific client in the list
+3. User requests to delete a specific client by their client Id.
 4. LeadsForce deletes the client

     Use case ends.